Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Why Your Dog Should Avoid Paprika

 Dogs can’t handle spicy foods in the same way that humans can.
-When it comes to handling heat, their stomachs and intestinal tracts are rather sensitive.
 Sweet paprika doesn’t pose much of a problem at all.
 However, hot paprika does.

-Hot paprika is spicy enough to cause your dog to suffer from indigestion, vomiting, or diarrhea when eaten in larger quantities.
-And while this a rather unlikely circumstance, it’s still a possibility.
+Hot paprika is spicy enough to cause your dog to suffer from mouth irritation, indigestion, vomiting, or diarrhea when eaten in larger quantities.
+And while this is a rather unlikely circumstance, it’s still a possibility.

 Black domestic dog are stoop body and vomit mucus